hasura/graphql-engine/manual/tutorial/4-explore-hasura-cluster.rst

 notify
 ^^^^^^
-This service handles the Email/SMS communication.
+This microservice handles the Email/SMS communication.

 platform-sync
 ^^^^^^^^^^^^^
-This service keeps the cluster in sync with the configuration.
+This microservice keeps the cluster in sync with the configuration.

 postgres
 ^^^^^^^^
-This service hosts the PostgrSQL database.
+This microservice hosts the PostgrSQL database.

 session-redis
 ^^^^^^^^^^^^^
-This is a Redis instance used by the auth service.
+This is a Redis instance used by the auth microservice.

 sshd
 ^^^^
-This service handles SSH access to the cluster.
+This microservice handles SSH access to the cluster.

 Next: Start building a blog-engine app!